Adityagurung/Brahman.ai/README.md

 - **[Alexey Grigorev](https://github.com/alexeygrigorev)** - For his outstanding contributions to the ML and data engineering community, and for inspiring this project through his educational content and open-source work.

-- **[DataTalks.Club](https://datatalks.club/)** - For providing an incredible learning platform and community that fosters knowledge sharing in data science, machine learning, and engineering.
+- **[DataTalks.Club](https://datatalks.club/)** - For providing an incredible learning platform and community that fosters knowledge sharing in data science, machine learning, and data engineering.
 The concepts and best practices learned through DataTalks.Club courses directly influenced this project's architecture and implementation.

 - **Wikivoyage Community** - For creating and maintaining high-quality, open-source travel content that powers this assistant.